bkbilly/Routario/docs/features.md

 ---

-## User Management
+## User Management & Multi-Tenancy

-- **Multi-user** — create separate accounts for drivers, dispatchers, and administrators.
+- **Three-tier roles** — Super Admin, Company Admin, and Regular User.
+Company Admins manage users and devices scoped to their company without visibility into other companies.
+- **Company management** — group users and devices into companies.
+Super admins manage all companies; company admins are self-contained within theirs.
-- **Role-based access** — admins manage users and assign devices; regular users only see their assigned devices.
+- **Device assignment** — grant or revoke access to specific devices per user.
+Regular users only see their assigned devices.
 - **Per-user notification channels** — each user independently configures their alert delivery URLs (Telegram, email, Slack, webhooks, etc.).
-- **Device assignment** — admins can grant or revoke access to specific devices per user.
+- **Unit system** — each user can independently choose metric (km, km/h, m) or imperial (mi, mph, ft) display units.

 ---